tknbr/tknbr.github.io/_posts/2022-10-31-mushrooms.md

 The neural network architecture used to classify images has the following parts:

 * **Feature extractor**.
 This layer is in charge to transform the input image into a small representation using consecutive layers (CNN and pooling).
-* **Classificator**.
+* **Classifier**.
 This layer uses the output from the feature extractor to classify the image.
 Normally, it is composed by a flattening layer (transforms the output into a 1D tensor) and some fully connected layers.
 The last layer will represent the output class.

 The layers used for this experiments are the following: